mediamonks/muban/README.md

 ## Files and folders

-* `src/app/index.js` Main dev file, you should never have to change anything here
+* `src/app/dev.js` Main dev file, you should never have to change anything here

-* `src/app/code.js` Webpack entry file for production code build.
+* `src/app/dist.js` Webpack entry file for production build, contains code that runs immediately.
-* `src/app/partials.js` Webpack entry file for production partials build.
+* `src/app/partials.js` Webpack entry file for generating output html files.
+* `src/app/bundle.js` Webpack entry that will include all js and css files referenced from all template files.
+* `src/app/polyfills.js` List of polyfills to include in the bundles.
-* `src/app/index.hbs` Template file to list all the pages, used for dev and dist.
+* `src/app/index.hbs` Template file to list all the pages, used during development.
-* `src/app/app.hbs` Template file that is used for all pages.
+* `src/app/app.hbs` Template file that is used for all pages, contains basic page layout.
 * `src/app/component/` Contains all components, each folder is made up of:
-  * `component-name.hbs` The template file, can import a stylesheet using the html link tag.
+  * `component-name.hbs` The template file, can import a stylesheet using the html `link` tag, and a script using the html `script` tag.
   * `component-name.scss` The stylesheet, best to use a `component` prefix for your outer selector.
   * `ComponentName.ts/js` An optional TS/JS file for the component, receives the DOM element, and should have a static `block` property that corresponds with the `data-component` DOM attribute.
-* `src/app/component/components.ts` The index file that loads all components and initiates them based on the found DOM elements.
+* `src/app/component/components.ts` Helper function for registering, updating and initializing components.
 * `src/app/component/blocks/` Contains all _block_ components.
 They are dynamically rendered based on the blocks entry in the json data file.
 * `src/app/style` Folder containing global styles.
 All components will include their own stylesheet.